 It's so frustrating.
 Your toddler used to be great at settling at bedtime.
-But, all of a sudden, he's started refusing to go to sleep in the evening.
+But, all of a sudden, they've started refusing to go to sleep in the evening.
 If that's happening to you, you're not alone.

 Advertisement